RECHARTERING YOUR SCOUTING UNIT

 What is recharter?
 BSA issues a charter through the local Council to a Chartered Organization, like the Church or other organization that owns your unit, which allows it to use a BSA program to serve youth in its community.
 For example, a Cub Scout Pack uses Cub Scouting to serve boys in the first through fifth grades.
 BSA requires that the charter be renewed annually to continue using the program.
 We call that annual renewal "recharter".

 What else happens during recharter?
 In addition to renewing the unit charter, recharter time is when all youth and adult members (leaders) renew their membership in BSA.
 Member renewals are most of the work.
-If your unit collects all or part of its member dues or fees on an annual basis, that collection often takes place at recharter too.
 Your unit should also complete the application for the Journey To Excellence Award.

 What is the process?
 Briefly, it goes like this:

-- Attend your District’s Recharter Workshop.
-Each District should hold one or more workshops to discuss recharter before most of its units recharter.
-It also gives you a chance to meet your Commissioner Team, your first line of help in case you need it.
+Attend your District’s Recharter Workshop.
+Each District is to hold one or more workshops to discuss recharter.
+Attending it also gives you a chance to meet your Commissioner Team, your first line of help in case you need it.
 You may have received your unit’s recharter packet at the workshop.
-The PowerPoint presentation used at the workshop is available on the recharter website via the “Resources” section.
+The PowerPoint presentation used at the workshop is available on the recharter website via the "Resources" section (see page 1).

 Obtain signatures on recharter roster.
 Before you turn-in your paperwork, you must get two signatures on the first page of the recharter roster.
 The person named as the Executive Officer on the roster must sign the top line for the Chartered Organization The person named as the Unit Leader (Cubmaster, Scoutmaster, etc.) must sign the bottom line as Unit Leader.
 The middle line, Council Representative, can be completed at turn-in and will be signed by a Commissioner and/or the professional Scouter responsible for supporting your unit’s District.

 Turn in all paperwork.
-Take the following to turn-in: signed updated roster, complete applications for new members, completed Accident Insurance Information form, December 2013 Recharter Transition Form (if needed) and Journey to Excellence application.
+Take the following to turn-in: signed updated roster, complete applications for new members, completed Accident Insurance Information form, and Journey to Excellence application.
 Bring your unit’s check with you to turn-in; we suggest that the amount not be filled in until someone has checked the total calculated on page 4.
 When your District has a turn-in, district personnel will take the paperwork to the Council office.
 Otherwise, your unit must turn it in at Registration in the Council office at 2225 North Loop W, between 8:00 A.M. and 4:30 P.M.
-Monday-Friday, excluding holidays by the 15th. .
+Monday-Friday, on or before December 15th.
+If the last day of the month is a holiday or weekend, the paperwork must be in before the end of the last business day of the month to be on time.

 2. Corrections to Roster.
 After you complete IR, if you discover errors in the recharter printout, you must manually correct the printout and recalculate the BSA National Charter Fee on the signature page of the printout.
 Corrections to existing information must be made by drawing a fine-point straight line through information to be changed.
 THE OLD INFORMATION STILL MUST BE READABLE SO THAT IT CAN FOUND AND CHANGED.
 Use a ruler and fine point pen to draw a single line through information to be corrected.
 Print new information as neatly as possible above the lined-out information.
 DO NOT USE A HIGHLIGHTER TO MARK CHANGES.
 If you add a new youth or adult member, to the roster also be sure to add the new member to the new youth or new adult lists on the page preceding the signature page.